My Partner Hid His Debt From Me For Years. Then, He Died

 "My ex-husband withheld finances from me," Nooreen says.
 "He was a bouncer at a club — as well as a drug dealer."

 "I didn't know about the drug-dealing," she says.
 "I found out when we bought our house and he insisted on paying with cash in full.
-This house was worth over £1.4 million!"
+This house was worth over £1.4 million ($2.6 million AUD)!"

 For Nooreen, this lie of omission wasn't a complete deal breaker, though.
 "We worked through it, although I made him stop dealing and doing drugs," she says.
 "We later divorced for other reasons."